ThrowTheSwitch/Unity/docs/UnityGettingStartedGuide.md

 follow the convention of starting with the word "test_" or "spec_".
 You don't HAVE to name them this way, but it makes it clear what functions are tests for other developers.
 Also, the automated scripts that come with Unity or Ceedling will default to looking for test functions to be prefixed this way.
 Test functions take no arguments and return nothing.
 All test accounting is handled internally in Unity.

 Finally, at the bottom of your test file, you will write a `main()` function.
-This function will call `UNITY_BEGIN()`, then `RUN_TEST` for each test, and finally `UNITY_END()`.This is what will actually trigger each of those test functions to run, so it is important that each function gets its own `RUN_TEST` call.
+This function will call `UNITY_BEGIN()` with filename, then `RUN_TEST` for each test, and finally `UNITY_END()`.This is what will actually trigger each of those test functions to run, so it is important that each function gets its own `RUN_TEST` call.

 Remembering to add each test to the main function can get to be tedious.
 If you